Yeonex/Yeonex/README.md

   - Nextjs

 ⚡ Fun facts:
-  - Stream on [twitch](https://twitch.tv/yeonexz).
-I do dev streams form time to time
+  - Stream on [Twitch](https://twitch.tv/yeonexz).
+I do dev streams from time to time
-  - I make some content on [youtube](https://www.youtube.com/channel/UCeirSoma8mCzQyzrtAAFeLA)
+  - I make some content on [YouTube](https://www.youtube.com/channel/UCeirSoma8mCzQyzrtAAFeLA)
   - I enjoy fencing 🤺
-  - Tomb Raider III is my first ever game
+  - Tomb Raider III is my first-ever game
 <!--
 **Yeonex/Yeonex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.